jhskelton/N-Body-Simulation/readme.md

 The chaotic nature of the $`N`$-body ($`N>2`$) problem manifests by even adjusting the (maximum) integration timestep.
 Improving the time-step accuracy results in wildly different orbits.
+Different time-steps results in different increments of positions, which will exponentially diverge.

 ###### Question: